HailyV/league-statistical-analysis/README.md

         <li><strong>Number of Estimators:</strong> 50</li>
     </ul>
     <p>
         The model achieved a <strong>Test Set Accuracy</strong> of 0.872, demonstrating its ability to make accurate predictions.
-While the model performs decently, further feature engineering or the inclusion of more advanced models might improve its performance.
+This model is more accurate than the baseline model, having higher test and training accuracy.
+Since it is a Random Forest Classifier, it averages the values of the decision trees it makes, letting it have less variance compared to the Decision Tree Classifier (base model).
     </p>

     <img src="assets/finalplot.png" alt="Final Plot" width="800" height="600" />